Shane Loux: Detroit Tigers

-After several years of playing in the minor leagues with Detroit, Loux was let go by the organization after posting an ERA of over 4.30 in 47 games in Triple A from 2003–2004.

-In September 2004, Lewis Yocum performed Tommy John surgery on Loux.

-2005 season

-Loux did not pitch with any organization in 2005.
+He made his professional debut shortly after the draft at only 17 years of age for the Gulf Coast League Tigers.
+He made nine starts in 10 appearances, posting a 4–1 record with an 0.84 ERA in 43 innings.
+Loux progressed through the Tigers farm system and was named one of the organization's top 10 prospects each year from 1999 to 2001.

+Loux made his MLB debut on September 10, 2002 as the Tigers starting pitcher against Minnesota Twins.
+He took the loss, allowing five earned runs in four innings, giving up a home run to all-star center fielder Torii Hunter, but did record his first MLB strikeout against future Hall of Famer and 500 Home Run Club member David Ortiz.
+Loux earned his first big league win on September 24, 2003, a 4-3 Tigers victory over the Kansas City Royals, one of only 43 for the ballclub, which would finish with an MLB record 119 losses and is generally regarded as the worst team of all-time.

+He struggled in parts of two major league seasons with Detroit, pitching to a 7.71 ERA in 44.1 innings, walking as many batters as he struck out.
+After spending the 2004 season with AAA Toledo, Loux underwent Tommy John surgery, performed by Dr. Lewis Yocum, to repair a torn UCL.
+He was granted free agency after eight years with the organization and missed the 2005 season while rehabbing.

 Kansas City Royals

 Loux returned to professional baseball, signing a Minor League deal with the Kansas City Royals.
 He pitched out of the bullpen the whole year, posting a 2–5 record with a 6.46 ERA in 31 games.

 Los Angeles Angels of Anaheim

-Loux made his return to the Major Leagues for the Angels following a 12–6 record in Triple-A and being named Pacific Coast League Pitcher of the Year.
-In his first game, he went two innings, not allowing a hit, but walking one batter.
+Loux made his return to the big leagues with the Los Angeles Angels of Anaheim following a 12–6 record in Triple-A and being named Pacific Coast League Pitcher of the Year.
+In his first game back, he went two innings, not allowing a hit, but walking one batter.

 In 2009, he appeared in 18 games, 6 starts for the Angels.
-He posted a record of 2–3 in 58.1 innings, allowing 84 hits and walking as many as he struck out (19).
+He posted a record of 2–3 in 58.1 innings.

-In October 2009, Loux was granted free agency.
+In October 2009, Loux was once again granted free agency.